 I continued up to the Viewpoint where there were a cluster of "my best friends"---Ifugao native women---who would pose for a donation of 20 to 50 pesos.
 They were a happy lot despite their bent over condition from toiling in the rice fields all their lives and their mouths were a mess from chewing moma--betel leaves--that gave their mouths a reddish appearance and apparently rotted out their teeth.
 People seem to chew this mild narcotic all over the place.
 In town they have fines for spitting the reddish juice on the pavement.
 It is pretty disgusting.

 With great confidence I headed down what Lonely Planet showed as a single trail only to end up dead ended several times in peoples home compounds filled with growling dogs, or snorting pigs.
 It was also very slippery from the recent rains.
 The final straw was when a little kid started throwing rocks at me.
 I had to admit that I was truly lost.
 I backtracked back to the Viewpoint and returned to Banaue.

-That night, I went to the Vegas Restaurant where I had something called a hildago--slivers of beef, onions and other vegetables with rice.
-While eating, the owner sang several Elvis songs and as it turned out he was well known in town as their Elvis impersonator.
 When I left the restaurant it was raining hard.
 I just hoped that it would rain during the night and clear for the following day since I was planning to visit the Batad Rice Terraces---a UNESCO World Heritage Site.